 Mandatory Units - ALL units required CITB references for information only Unit Ref.
 Title Level CITB Internal Unit Ref.
-M/508/6537 Conforming to general health, safety and welfare in the workplace 1 641 A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v2 J/618/5679 Installing external wall insulation in the workplace 3 448v4 R/618/5670 Insulation and building treatments, building construction, defects and interfaces 3 817v1 Plus Additiona al Mandatory Unit - ONE unit required CITB references for information only Y/618/5671 Installing internal insulation to walls in the workplace 3 644v3 R/618/5684 Injecting, blowing and spraying insulation to internal walls in the workplace Unit Endorsements: Two of the following: Injected Blown Sprayed 3 815v1 Additional Un its (not compulsory) CITB references for information only A/615/1609 Erecting and dismantling access/working platforms in the workplace Unit Endorsements: Two or more of the following: Ladders/crawler boards Stepladders/platform steps Proprietary towers Trestle platforms Mobile scaffold towers Proprietary staging/podiums 2 250v1 Y/618/5685 Applying surface finishes to external wall insulation in the workplace Unit Endorsements: Three of the following: Dash finishes Synthetic or non-synthetic renders 3 449v4
+M/508/6537 Conforming to general health, safety and welfare in the workplace 1 641 A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v2 J/618/5679 Installing external wall insulation in the workplace 3 448v4 R/618/5670 Insulation and building treatments, building construction, defects and interfaces 3 817v1 Plus Additiona al Mandatory Unit - ONE unit required CITB references for information only Y/618/5671 Installing internal insulation to walls in the workplace Unit Endorsements : One of the following: - placed - mechanically or adhesively fixed including thermal boards 3 644v3 R/618/5684 Injecting, blowing and spraying insulation to internal walls in the workplace Unit Endorsements: Two of the following: Injected Blown Sprayed 3 815v1

-Proprietary pre-cast finishes

-Paint finishes

-Brick slips

-Brick effect render

-T/618/5676 Develop customer relationships 2 ICS B2 2010-

-2014
+Additional Units (not compulsory) CITB references for information only A/615/1609 Erecting and dismantling access/working platforms in the workplace Unit Endorsements : Two or more of the following: Ladders/crawler boards Stepladders/platform steps Proprietary towers Trestle platforms Mobile scaffold towers 2 250v1 Y/618/5685 Proprietary staging/podiums Applying surface finishes to external wall insulation in the workplace Unit Endorsements: Three of the following: Dash finishes Synthetic or non-synthetic renders Proprietary pre-cast finishes Paint finishes Brick slips Brick effect render 3 449v4 T/618/5676 Develop customer relationships 2 ICS B2 2010- 2014